-Councilwoman Winn welcomed all those who have come to support these students.
-She thanked the students for the important role that they play in this community.
-She introduced Stacy Smart, Family Program Coordinator and Chief Ron Kirby from the Tooele City Police Department.
-Ms. Smart thanked everyone for coming and supporting these students.
-Ms. Smart said that this award is part of a bigger effort and they are very grateful to have leadership in the community that care about kids and the good things that they do.
-She stated that the Communities that Cares program evaluates the risks that kids are up against in the community and then they put programs into place to help them.
-She mentioned that there are three programs that the Communities that Care program offers in the community which are; 1) Second Step program which is in the elementary and secondary schools 2) Guiding Good Choices which is a family program; and 3) QPR, which is a new suicide prevention program.
+Mayor Dunlavy welcomed all those who have come to support these students.
+He expressed how grateful he is for these students.
+They are the future and should be acknowledged for their accomplishments.
+These students are special and each one of them are wonderful.
+He stated that it is an honor to do this.
+He introduced Heidi Peterson, Director of Communities That Care and thanked everyone for coming and supporting these students.
+Ms. Peterson said that this award is part of a bigger effort and they are very grateful to have leadership in the community that care about kids and the good things that they do.
+She added that our City has the largest Communities that Cares programs.
+She explained the three programs that the Communities that Care program offers which are; 1) Second Step program which is in the elementary and secondary schools.
+This program helps students deal with anger, stress, drug alcohol abstinence, and other emotional issues; and 2) Guiding Good Choices which is a family program.
+This class is for everyone and is a free five week parenting workshop to help the children as they progress through their school years; and 3) QPR, which is a new suicide prevention program.
 She encouraged anyone interested in the Guiding Good Choices Program or QPR to contact her.
+Public training will be coming up in January.
+Children succeed when they are recognized for the efforts they have put forth.
 She explained that the students receiving this award will receive a backpack filled with donations from various businesses in the community and she thanked those businesses for their donations.
-She also thanked the Police Department for their role in this program.
-Ms. Smart then presented the Mayor’s Community Recognition Awards to the following students:
+Ms. Peterson then presented the Mayor’s Community Recognition Awards to the following students:

+Jacee Walker – Harris Elementary

+Garrett Lawton – Middle Canyon Elementary

+Erin Brown – Copper Canyon Elementary

+Londyn Gletcher – Copper Canyon Elementary

+Preston Hartley – Middle Canyon Elementary

+Olivia Becker – Northlake Elementary

+MaKaylee Likens – West Elementary

+Sydnee Gustin – Settlement Canyon Elementary

-Ms. Smart congratulated the students and thanked them for their efforts.
-Councilwoman Winn asked the recipients of this award to stand and she recognized them again for receiving this award.
-She said that she is amazed how much these students give to their family and the community.
-She also thanked their families for their support.
+Ms. Peterson congratulated the students and thanked them for their efforts.
+Mayor Dunlavy asked the recipients of this award to stand and he recognized them again for receiving this award.
+He said that he is amazed how much these students give to their family and the community.
+He also thanked their families for their support.

 A brief recess was taken for a picture with the Council and the recipients of this award.